dwightjack/vue-types/docs/README.md

 While this component works perfectly fine, writing a lot of prop validation objects can become repetitive.

-With `vue-types` you could rewrite the same props like this:
+With VueTypes you could rewrite the same props like this:

 ```js
 import VueTypes from 'vue-types'